-The second feature of the doxology that we must consider is encapsulated in the word all.
-All honour and glory is yours...
-What an astonishing thing for any mere mortal to stand before the Almighty God and say!
+The second feature of the doxology is encapsulated in the word all.
+All honour and glory is yours...What an astonishing thing for any mere mortal to say to Almighty God!
 That we are giving Him all honour and glory - not just some, not even a lot, but all!

-To say these words to God, such a human being must needs be stark staring mad - unless he holds in his hands the Sacrament that contains within itself the very Son of God in the act of sacrificing Himself on the Cross.
+To say these words to Almighty God, such a human being must needs be stark staring mad - unless he holds in his hands the Sacrament that contains within itself the very Son of God in the act of sacrificing Himself on the Cross.
 Only Christ can give God all honour and glory because He alone is the Holy One, He alone is the Lord, He alone is the Most High, because He is equal to God, because He is God.
 In the Mass, where Christ is one with us and in whose sacrifice we share, it becomes possible for us to say these dramatic words with absolute truth.

-The third facet of the Doxology that we need reflect on is its final word for ever and ever.
+The third facet of the Doxology that we can reflect on is its final words for ever and ever.
 We declare in these words that the honour and glory we are giving our almighty Father in this Mass is not something temporal, confined to this passing moment, but something that will last into eternity, for ever and ever.

 Can you remember the Mass you went to on Sunday 12 September 2000?
 No?
 Neither can I. But God can and always will!
 That Mass, when you gave God all honour and glory, will live for ever.
-It has to, for it is an eternal thing, borne by the hands of your holy Angel to your altar on high, in the sight of your divine majesty (as EPI puts it): the ever-living celebration of Christ's Pascal Mystery.
-The glory we give God in the Mass will live for ever and ever: surely a comfort to us who too readily remember all our failings while forgetting what good we have done before God.
-And what we are speaking of here is all honour and glor
+It has to, for it is an eternal reality, the ever-living presence of Christ's Pascal Mystery - surely a comfort to us who too readily remember all our failings while forgetting quite whatever good we may have done.
+And there is nothing comparable to the good we do in the Holy Mass.